Celtic F.C. B Team and Academy: Reserve football

 The national Reserve League restarted at the end of the war, once again mirroring the sixteen club top-tier division.
 The subsequent years into the 1950s saw various changes to the leagues, but Celtic's achievements at reserve level were undistinguished, with two fourth-place finishes in 1952 and 1954 their highest positions.
 The Scottish (Reserve) League was set up in 1955, again mirroring the First Division although there were a number of seasons when not all of those clubs took part.
 This set-up, with minor variations, continued up until 1975.
 Jock Stein's appointment in 1957 as reserve team coach saw an upturn in Celtic's commitment to reserve team football.
-Future star players such as Pat Crerand, Billy McNeill, John Clark and Bertie Auld all emerged at Celtic during this time.
+Future star players such as Paddy Crerand, Billy McNeill, John Clark and Bertie Auld all emerged at Celtic during this time.
 The reserves won the Second XI Cup in 1958 (thrashing Rangers 8–2 on aggregate) and the reserve league title a year later.
 From 1958 up to 1966, Celtic also fielded a reserve side (effectively a 3rd XI) in the Combined Reserve League.
 Although Stein left in 1960 to manage Dunfermline Athletic, promising players continued to emerge from the reserves, such as Bobby Murdoch, Jimmy Johnstone and George Connelly.

-The mid 1960s saw the emergence of one of Celtic's most notable reserve sides, a group that became known as the Quality Street Kids.
+The mid-1960s saw the emergence of one of Celtic's most notable reserve sides, a group that became known as the Quality Street Kids.
 Several became regulars in the first-team side, winning major honours and going on to represent Scotland at full international level, most notably Kenny Dalglish and Danny McGrain.
 In August 1968, the reserves needed to defeat Partick Thistle by at least seven goals to win their Reserve League Cup group section; Celtic won 12–0, with Lou Macari scoring four goals.
 That same year, the Celtic reserves played the Scotland national football team in a practice match; the young Celtic won 5–2.
 During season 1970–71, Celtic won all three main reserve honours - league, Reserve League Cup and Second XI Cup - scoring 157 goals in the process and becoming the first reserve team in Scotland to win the treble.